The CDE Staff

 Frances Smith Cohen

-Frances is a teacher, choreographer, administrator and dance graduate from Bennington College in Vermont.
-She was dance director of the Jewish Community Center in Tucson for 18 years, and directed the first touring dance company in Arizona, the Kadimah Dancers.
-In 1963 Frances helped create Arizona Dance Arts Alliance in Tucson and in 1972 she co-founded the dance program at the University of Arizona.
-She was the recipient of a National Opera Institute grant to tour regional opera companies as choreographer and assistant director.
-Plus, she was director of opera at George Washington University from 1981 to 1986.
-Frances began Wolf Trap in Arizona, the placing of performing artists in Head Start classrooms.
-She has been the regional director for this program since 1986.
-Frances was honored with the Outstanding Artist Fellowship Award for Choreography from the Maryland State Arts Council.
-She also created Dance Theater West with partner Susan Silverman, and directs Center Dance Ensemble, housed at the Herberger Theater Center.
-Cohen is the proud recipient of the 1994 Arizona Governor’s Outstanding Artist Award, the 2004 Women Who Care lifetime Achievement Award, and the 2010 Childsplay’s Pied Piper Award for her contributions to arts education.
-Most recently she was one of the final 10 recipients to receive the Arizona Cultural Keepers Award celebrating Arizona’s 100th birthday.
-She is co-author of “Dance Essential Skills” and “Performing Dance Standards” for the Arizona Department of Education.
+Frances Smith Cohen is a teacher, choreographer, administrator and dance graduate from Bennington College in Vermont.
+She served as Dance Director at the Tucson Jewish Community Center for eighteen years and directed the first touring dance company in Arizona, the Kadimah Dancers.
+In 1963, Frances helped create the Arizona Dance Arts Alliance and in 1972 she co-founded the dance program at the University of Arizona.
+Frances served as Director of Opera at George Washington University from 1981 to 1986 and was the recipient of a National Opera Institute grant where she toured regional opera companies as a choreographer and assistant director.
+Frances began Wolf Trap in Arizona which places performing artists in Head Start classrooms and has served as Regional Director for this program since 1986.
+Frances is Artistic Director of Center Dance Ensemble – the resident dance company at Herberger Theater Center.
+Working with, Susan Silverman, she also created Dance Theater West in Phoenix – the academy of Center Dance Ensemble and Story Book Ballet Theater bringing the joy of dance to students of all ages.
+Frances was honored with the Outstanding Artist Fellowship Award for Choreography from the Maryland State Arts Council and is the proud recipient of the 1994 Arizona Governor’s Outstanding Artist Award, 2004 Women Who Care Lifetime Achievement Award, and 2010 Childsplay’s Pied Piper Award for her contributions to arts education.
+She was one of only ten recipients to receive the Arizona Cultural Keepers Award in celebration of Arizona’s 100th birthday.
+Frances Smith Cohen is co-author of “Dance Essential Skills” and “Performing Dance Standards” for the Arizona Department of Education.